ThemeZee/napoli/readme.txt

 == Changelog ==

+= 1.5.1 =
+* improved styling of checkbox label in comment form
+* removed unused template function for read more link

 = 1.5 =
 * added default theme fonts as local fonts
 * use local fonts instead of Google fonts for GDPR compliance